shdwfruit/shdwfruit/README.md

 ### Currently

-Building **[convkit](https://github.com/shdwfruit/convkit)** — a single command for everyday file conversion that runs entirely on your machine.
-Just shipped `0.2.0` with a Homebrew tap.
+Making **[convkit](https://github.com/shdwfruit/convkit)**.
+I didn't want to use online file format converters, and I was using yt-dlp, so it inspired me to make a local file converter that has the ease of yt-dlp.
+Everyday file conversion that runs entirely on your machine

 ---